prody/ProDy/doc/tutorials/enm_analysis/edit.rst

 ^^^^^^^^

 We plot the cross-correlations and square fluctuations for the sliced model in the same way.
-Note that the plots contain selected part of the model without any change:
+Note that the plots contain the selected part of the model without any change:

 Cross-correlations